sallySalem/MemoryLeakCatalog/doc/AnonymousClass.md

         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_anonymous)

-        anonymousObject = WeakReference(object : MyAnonymousClass() {
+        // The anonymous object is wrapped in a WeakReference. anonymousObject = WeakReference(object : MyAnonymousClass() {
             override fun doSomething() {
+                // The implicit reference to `AnonymousActivity` still exists,
+                // but it no longer causes a leak because the anonymous object itself
+                // can be garbage collected.
                 this@AnonymousActivity
             }
         })
     }

     companion object {
-        private lateinit var anonymousObject: WeakReference<MyAnonymousClass>
+        // The static field now holds a WeakReference to the object. private lateinit var anonymousObject: WeakReference<MyAnonymousClass>
     }
 }